buksy90/words-pexeso/README.md

 - Selected characters persist in `localStorage` under key `pexeso_active_chars`.
 - Generated and confirmed words persist under key `pexeso_words_state_v1` (structure: `{ words: string[], confirmedWords: string[] }`).
 - You can reload the app or navigate directly to `/setup/confirm` and the previously generated words and confirmed selection will be restored.

+Implemented: **3.7 Report Repeating Words on Confirm Page**

+When the same word appears multiple times in the Confirm step, the UI now flags each occurrence with a "Duplicate" warning.
+The confirm page shows where duplicates appear (positions) to help the player edit or remove repeats before confirming.
+Duplicate detection is performed case-insensitively on the current word list.

+Persistence (duplicates):

+- Duplicate information is computed from the saved `words` array and persisted alongside the words under `pexeso_words_state_v1` so duplicate state is preserved across reloads.

 After confirmation, the list is locked (until further edits) and ready for game board generation in phase 2.